Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Results

-We use EMD-DF in the same way described in \ref{sec:freq_tracking}.
-In this setting, the power in the theta band is much greater than that in the gamma band, so recovery of the theta band component is trivial.
-Thus, we modify the error metric by masking out the theta band frequency to concentrate on the recovery of frequencies in the more challenging band.

-First, we consider how performance scales as a function of window length, which directly determines time resolution.
-Recovery error is plotted as a function of window length in Figure~\ref{fig:err_vs_winlen}.
-Compared to competing methods, EMD-DF produces estimates with lower error, especially when shorter window lengths are used.
-In this experiment, we keep the oversampling factor constant ($S=5$), so using a longer window length results in higher frequency resolution.
-Furthermore, including more observations in our analysis window results in lower noise estimates.
-Both of these factors outweigh the loss in temporal resolution, and error thus decreases as a function of window length.

-Finally, we employ EMD-DF to estimate the spectrum in a segment of real electrophysiology data recorded from a tetrode in rat hippocampus \cite{Kemere2013Hippocampal}.
-We set the dynamics function to track the top two frequencies ($g(\v{x}) = \tau_2(\v{x})$), and use an oversampling factor of $S=5$.
+EMD-DF may be used as a causal alternative to well-established spectral sharpening methods \cite{Gardner2006SparseTF, Thomson2000Multitaper, Auger1995ImprovingReadabilityTF, Fulop2006ReassignedSpectrogram} which also aim to improve the resolution of time-frequency representations, but are restricted to operate on batch data \cite{Bertrand2018emd}.
+Causal algorithms are crucial in online applications such as closed-loop control.
+Here we employ EMD-DF to estimate the spectrum in a segment of real electrophysiology data recorded from a tetrode in rat hippocampus \cite{Kemere2013Hippocampal}. \footnote{ The authors would like to thank C.~Kemere for the tetrode recording data.} We take the measurement matrix $\bm{A}$ to be a 5 times overcomplete DFT matrix and track the top two frequencies by setting the remaining frequencies in the prediction to zero via the dynamics function $g$.
 Figure~\ref{fig:kemere} shows TF plots produced by the spectrogram and EMD-DF.
 Because EMD-DF utilizes the overcomplete DFT matrix for recovery, it produces a TF plot with vastly improved frequency resolution.
-Additionally, the spectrogram suffers from severe leakage in the theta band frequencies, an artifact which is not present in the sparse TF representation.
-Finally, we note that the improved resolution of the sparse TF plot reveals more subtle oscillatory dynamics that cannot be observed in the spectrogram.
+Additionally, the spectrogram suffers from severe leakage in the 5--10Hz frequency band, an artifact which is not present in the sparse TF representation.
+Finally, the improved resolution of the sparse TF plot reveals more subtle oscillatory dynamics that cannot be observed in the spectrogram.